Views on the nuclear program of Iran: G8

 Since 2003, when the IAEA began investigating Iran's previously undeclared nuclear activities, the G8 (Canada, France, Germany, Italy, Russia, Japan, the United Kingdom and the United States) has repeatedly voiced its concerns over Iran's nuclear program.
 At the 2003 G8 summit in France, G8 leaders said: "We will not ignore the proliferation implications of Iran's advanced nuclear program."
 The 2004 G8 Action Plan on Nonproliferation "deplore[d] Iran's delays, deficiencies in cooperation, and inadequate disclosures, as detailed in IAEA Director General reports".
 In 2005 G8 leaders concluded that "It is essential that Iran provide the international community with objective guarantees that its nuclear program is exclusively for peaceful purposes in order to build international confidence."

+In 2006, after Iran was found in non-compliance with its safeguards agreement and reported to the UN Security Council, the international community, led by the United States, the European Union, and the G8 pushed for an end to enrichment activities in Iran.
+The G8 stated that: "Iran not having shown willingness to engage in serious discussion of those proposals and having failed to take the steps needed to allow negotiations to begin, specifically the suspension of all enrichment related and reprocessing activities, as required by the IAEA and supported in the United Nations Security Council Presidential Statement, we supported the decision of those countries' Ministers to return the issue of Iran to the United Nations Security Council."

+This diplomatic effort culminated in United Nations Security Council Resolution 1737 in December 2006, adopted (after a significant amount of diplomatic efforts) with the approval of both China and Russia (which held veto power).
+This resolution imposes specific, but light, economic sanctions solely linked to Iran's nuclear program.
+The resolution mentions that in the event that "Iran has not complied with this resolution, [the security council will] adopt further appropriate measures under Article 41 of Chapter VII of the Charter of the United Nations to persuade Iran to comply with this resolution and the requirements of the IAEA, and underlines that further decisions will be required should such additional measures be necessary."
+According to the resolution, Iran must comply within 60 days, i.e. before 20 February 2007.